WORDS: Dappula Wijeyeratne

 These reasons are not always backed up with clear facts.

-As an example, it may be possible to offer a manufacturer a saving of 30% on its packaging by standardizing the color.
+As an example, it may be possible to offer a manufacturer a saving of 30% on its packaging by standardising the colour.
 Yet, operations and marketing will rightly challenge this strategy based on the adverse risk it presents to consumer perception and brand integrity.
 However, the same company may be able to make 30% savings on its legal costs by offshoring transactional services to a low cost provider with absolutely no degradation in performance or quality.

 This would far more likely be an acceptable strategy as the risk associated with it is much lower.